Board games don’t just bring us together – they remind us how to play.

 Play is not just essential for kids; it's essential for adults as well.

-“We don’t lose the need for novelty and pleasure as we grow up,” according to Scott G. Eberle, Ph.D, vice president at The Strong.
+“We don’t lose the need for novelty and pleasure as we grow up,” notes Scott G. Eberle, Ph.D, vice president for play studies at The Strong.
 Play brings joy.
 And it’s vital for problem solving, creativity and relationships.

 And yet, deep down, I believe we all yearn to experience that deep sense of joy and delight we often see on the faces of young children, when they are creatively playing, or dancing freely anywhere they hear music."